By Gina Wong

 Health-care providers need to know the simple signs to distinguish postpartum OCD from postpartum psychosis (women with postpartum OCD know their thoughts are irrational and unwanted; women with postpartum psychosis lose touch with reality and are unaware they’re having illogical thoughts or delusions).

-Postpartum Support International is offering a new training program for health-care professionals.
+Postpartum Support International is offering a training program for health-care professionals.
 The program focuses on increasing health-care providers’ comfort in screening, evaluating, diagnosing and treating moms with symptoms of mood and anxiety disorders such as those associated with postpartum OCD.

 With greater awareness and sensitivity, we hope to hear more stories about women who found a health-care provider who understood what she was going through and offered the kind of support the mother needed.